Skip to content

 13. Watch for Hints

 Judges sometimes embed guidance in their questions.
-“Have you considered [X]?” often means they think you should have.
+“Have you considered [X]?” usually means they think you should have.
 Treat it as a gift, not an attack.

 Time Management